srydell/latemp/README.md

 $ latemp templateName
 ```

-this will open your editor and pdfviewer depending on which system you are on.
+This will copy the files corresponding to that templateName into your current working directory and open your editor and pdfviewer.

 ### Adding new templates

 You can look at some example templates in [latextemplates](https://github.com/srydell/latextemplates).

-You should have a folder in your ~/Documents called latextemplates.
-There you can add any newTemplateName.tex file that then can automatically be used with latemp by typing
+In your folder containing templates you can add any newTemplateName.tex file that then will automatically be used by latemp when typing

 ```
 $ latemp newTemplateName
 ```

-If you also add a newTemplateName.pdf, the pdfviewer will automatically open this when using latemp in your terminal.
+If you also add a newTemplateName.pdf, the pdfviewer will automatically open it.

 Good luck!